Kick off the new tax year with 50% off our Ltd company accountancy packages!

 As part of The Entrepreneurial Audit (a joint project from the RSA and Crunch) twenty policy ideas have been proposed to strengthen self-employment in the UK.
 One of them would see the government equalising National Insurance contributions (NICs) for employees and the self-employed.

 Currently, self-employed workers doing the same work as employees pay less in National Insurance contributions, and the report concludes that this needs levelling out.

 Now, it may seem a bit odd that a policy proposal to help the self-employed would result in them contributing more tax – but hear us out.
 Yes, paying less can be seen as somewhat of a perk, but the report highlights some major disadvantages with the system as it is.

 Under the rules at the time of the research (February 2017), a self-employed person earning £15,000 a year has to pay £770 in NICs, but an employee doing the same job would see the higher sum of £833 deducted from their pay packet.
 Notably, their employer would also be required to add a further £951 (13.8% of employee earnings above £8,112) in NICs.

 This levy on employers creates a financial incentive for them to misclassify workers as self-employed, which in turn denies workers the rights they would otherwise be entitled to as an employee – for example, holiday pay, sick pay, the minimum wage, and pension contributions.

-One of the main existing arguments against giving self-employed workers more fundamental rights is that they already receive more entitlements than their contributions merit.
+One of the main existing arguments against giving self-employed workers more fundamental rights is that they already receive more than their contributions merit.